GrantEdwards/ClockBeat/README.md

 ## Description

-This is a Python application intended to help you set a pendulum clock (e.g. a grandfather clock).
+This is a Python application intended to help you adjustx a pendulum clock (e.g. a grandfather clock).
 It processes an audio recording of the clock's "tick-tock" sound to help you determine two things.